ptdriscoll/react-test-driven-carousel/README.md

 # react-test-driven-carousel

 A React demonstration project using test-driven development with Jest and Enzyme.
-Also includes ESlint, Prettier, Babel, Webpack, Storybook, and Husky for Git hooks.
+Also includes ESlint, Prettier, Babel, Webpack, Storybook, and Husky for Git Hooks.

 ### References: